rtolsma/StockServer/plan.md

 The data will be stored actively in a database/CSV/JSON file managed by ticker symbol.

-The scraper/parser/database will be constantly updating over a specified interval, or on an per callback basis
+The scraper/parser/database will be constantly updating over a specified interval, or on an per callback basis.

+Questions: For the database, what is the end goal?
+Are we trying to create a complete stock market database for every symbol and slowly build it up over time using recent data?
+If that's the case we might want a separate program for building our own databases.
+Otherwise, databases will only update when a given ticker is requested

 ### Controller